TheStig294/100-more-randomats-pack-1/README.md

 Everyone can teleport up and down walls and obstacles by walking into/off them and automatically walk over most obstacles.\
 \
 _ttt_randomat_elevator_ - Default: 1 - Whether this randomat is enabled

+## It's high noon...

+Forces everyone to fight through duelling with one-shot pistols!\
+Makes the game look like a western film and plays western music (if enabled).\
+\
+_ttt_randomat_highnoon_ - Default: 1 - Whether this randomat is enabled\
+_randomat_highnoon_music_ - Default: 1 - Whether the western music plays\

 ## It's [player]!